AS/AAS in Allied Health

 Further Information About Allied Health Programs

-The Commission on Accreditation of Allied Health Education Programs (CAAHEP) has accredited over 100 Allied Health programs for ultrasound techs.
+The Commission on Accreditation of Allied Health Education Programs (CAAHEP) has accredited over 100 allied health programs for ultrasound techs.
 These include both two-year associate’s degree programs and longer four-year bachelor’s degree programs.
 While students are definitely eligible to work in more advanced positions with their bachelor’s degree, getting an AS or AAS in the field takes half the time.
 This is the perfect option for ultrasound techs who want more than on-the-job training, but who also want to get started in the career field quickly.

 Top Online Health Services Programs